appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-mongodb-redis.md

 ### Prerequisites
 * Ensure that your external MongoDB has a replica set configuration in place.
 Connect to your database as an admin user and run [rs.initiate()](https://docs.mongodb.com/manual/reference/method/rs.initiate/).
 Note that if you're using MongoDB Cloud, the replica set configuration is already set up for you.
-* Ensure that the user you are connecting with has `readWrite` and `clusterMonitor` roles assigned.
+* Ensure the MongoDB user account has `readWrite` and `clusterMonitor` roles assigned.

 ### Configure instance
 On Appsmith, you can add your external MongoDB by using one of the below ways: